 OH.
 Oral Histories / Queens Memory

-Queens College Special Collections and Archives collects oral histories through the Queens Memory Project, an ongoing initiative supported by the Queens Public Library and Queens College Library.
-The collection also includes interviews contributed by faculty, alumni, and outside researchers.
+Queens College Special Collections and Archives (SCA) collects oral histories through the Queens Memory Project, an ongoing initiative supported by the Queens Public Library and Queens College Library.
+When permissions allow, SCA also preserves oral histories generated through coursework, scholarly research, and institutional projects.
+Priorities include interviews with alumni, faculty, and staff; documentation of the COVID-19 pandemic; and the history of the Queens College SEEK Program.

 Scope and Contents Alan Townsend recalls his early time in New York as a counselor for girls’ school Callagy Hall, where he was part of union activism on staff; becoming accustomed to and understanding New York City youth as part of his job at Callagy Hall; starting as a SEEK counselor at Queens College in 1969; living on Christopher Street and the West Village in NYC pre-Stonewall, and later living in Springfield Gardens and Flushing in Queens and the Black communities there; growing up in North Carolina...